 Guiding clients to permanent resident status

-A green card, or Permanent Resident Card, shows that you have lawful permanent resident status in the U.S. With a green card, you are allowed to live and work in the US on a permanent basis if you do not leave the United States for an extended period or engage in conduct that could cause the government to place you in removal proceedings.
+A green card, or Permanent Resident Card, shows that you have lawful permanent resident status in the U.S. With a green card, you are allowed to live and work in the U.S. on a permanent basis if you do not leave the United States for an extended period or engage in conduct that could cause the government to place you in removal proceedings.
 Five years after obtaining your green card, you can apply for U.S. citizenship.
-If you are married to a US citizen, you can apply for citizenship after only three years.
-Roxi A. Liming, the immigration law attorney at Adams & Liming, LLC, LLC, guides you through the process of getting a green card.
-We properly fill out your paperwork, help minimize the delays and keep you informed of every development.
+If you are married to a U.S. citizen, you can apply for citizenship after only three years.
+Roxi A. Liming, the immigration law attorney at the Law Offices of Roxi A. Liming, guides you through the process of getting a green card.
+I properly fill out your paperwork, help minimize the delays and keep you informed of every development.

 How Do I Get A Green Card?

 There are almost 20 different ways people get green cards.
 Some of the most commonly used ways are:

 - Family sponsor – Having a close family member, such as your spouse, parent, or sibling sponsor you is one way to get a green card.
 The family member applies for the green card on your behalf.
 If you meet the requirements for becoming a permanent resident, you may be granted a green card.
 When a U.S. citizen applies for a green card for a new spouse, the spouse may be granted a conditional green card.